Introduction to ITIL: Definition, Function and Application in practice

 Incident Management

 Incident Management encompasses the entire organizational and technical process behind the response to detected or suspected incidents or malfunctions involving IT areas and devices.
 The service levels agreed with the customer are naturally taken into account in this process and provide a kind of framework.
 The purpose of Incident Management is to minimize the negative impact of incidents by restoring normal service operations as quickly as possible.
 Incident Management is the most widely used ITIL process.
-As already mentioned, it runs via the service desk.
+As already mentioned, it runs via the Service Desk.
 There, inquiries are forwarded to IT, which issues a ticket is created for each incident.
 Concrete examples may look like the following:

 • the company laptop breaks down